Daisy Mae’s Market

 We sampled their incredible chocolate mousse with blueberry.

-The tour also gives you the opportunity to hear from the business owners and top employees who really give you insight to why they are so passionate about their businesses.
+The tour also gives you the opportunity to hear from the business owners and top employees who really give you insight into why they are so passionate about their businesses.

 Barb did a great job of telling us the history of Findlay Market and the surrounding area.
 There is so much in this area that can be overlooked if you don’t know what to look for.